rostilos/sonarqube-magento2-rules/README.md

 <ul>
     <li>✅ 1.1.
 Function arguments SHOULD NOT be modified.</li>
     <li>✅ 1.2.
 Explicit return types MUST BE declared on functions.</li>
     <li>⚠️ 1.3.
-Type hints for scalar arguments SHOULD be used.</li>
+Type hints for scalar arguments SHOULD be used <i>(I think this rule is more of a “ manual” code-review rule.)</i> .</li>
     <li>✅ 1.3.1.
 All new PHP files MUST have strict type mode enabled by starting with declare(strict_types=1);.
 All updated PHP files SHOULD have strict type mode enabled.
 PHP interfaces MAY have this declaration.
 </ul>
 <ul>
     <li>❌ 2.1.
 Object decomposition MUST follow the SOLID principles.</li>
     <li>❌ 2.2.
 Object instantiation </li>
     <li>❌ 2.2.1.
 An object MUST be ready for use after instantiation.
 No additional public initialization methods are allowed.</li>
     <li>❌ 2.2.2.
 Factories SHOULD be used for object instantiation instead of new keyword.
 An object SHOULD be replaceable for testing or extensibility purposes.
 Exception: DTOs.
 There is no behavior in DTOs, so there is no reason for its replaceability.
        Tests can create real DTOs for stubs.
 Data interfaces, Exceptions and Zend_Db_Expr are examples of DTOs.</li>
-    <li>2.3.
+    <li>✅ 2.3.
 Class constructor can have only dependency assignment operations and/or argument validation operations.
 No other operations are allowed.</li>
-    <li>❌ 2.3.1.
-Constructor SHOULD throw an exception when validation of an argument has failed.</li>
+    <li>️⚠️ 2.3.1.
+Constructor SHOULD throw an exception when validation of an argument has failed. <i>( I don't see a way to implement this check correctly, but Throw is allowed in constructors under 2.3 )</i> </li>
     <li>✅ 2.3.2.
 Events MUST NOT be triggered in constructors.</li>
     <li>❌ 2.4.
 All dependencies MUST be requested by the most generic type that is required by the client object.</li>
     <li>❌ 2.5.
 Proxies and interceptors MUST NEVER be explicitly requested in constructors.
     <li>❌ 2.6.
 Inheritance SHOULD NOT be used.
 Composition SHOULD be used for code reuse.</li>
     <li>❌ 2.7.
 All non-public properties and methods SHOULD be private.</</li>li>
     <li>❌ 2.8.
 Abstract classes MUST NOT be marked as public @api.</li>
     <li>❌ 2.9.
 Service classes (ones that provide behavior but not data, like EventManager) SHOULD NOT have a mutable state.</li>
                                     <li>❌ 2.10.
 Only data objects or entities (Product, Category, etc.) MAY have any observable state.</li>
     <li>❌ 2.11.
 "Setters" SHOULD NOT be used.
 They are only allowed in Data Transfer Objects.</li>
     <li>❌ 2.12.
 "Getters" SHOULD NOT change the state of an object.</li>
     <li>❌ 2.13.
 Static methods SHOULD NOT be used.</li>